compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 ## Task

 Add a keyword to your interpreter, called `lambda`.
 It takes two arguments; an S-Expression containing a symbol `arg`, and an expression `body`.

+Add value types for lambdas and closures.

+Evaluating a lambda on its own should produce a closure with the surrounding environment.
-When evaluating a lambda applied to a value `v`, a lambda should add `arg -> v` to the environment when evaluating `body`.
+When evaluating a closure `{lambda (arg) b, env}` applied to a value `v`, add `arg -> v` to `env`, then evaluate `body` in this new environment.

 ```scheme
 ((lambda (x) (+ x 1)) 41)